-Note: If the alarm is fully armed and a window or the convertible roof are left open, the alarm may sound due to movement of air currents.
+Note: If the alarm is fully armed and a window is left open, the alarm may sound due to movement of air currents.

 Partial (perimeter) alarm

 The perimeter alarm system is armed when the lock button on the Jaguar Smart Key is pressed or the button on the exterior door handle is pressed with a valid Smart Key in close proximity.
 The hazard lamps will flash to indicate that the alarm is armed (in certain markets, an audible tone will sound).